Help for Individuals & Families affected by COVID-19

 - Hotel/Motel payments for those with a permanent hotel/motel stay of 30 days or longer

-211 has got you covered.
-All submission, review, and payments will be done virtually.
-You can submit all your documents virtually through email to email@example.com.
-In the email, attach the PDF of your online bills or take a photo with your phone and email it to 211 at the email above.
+All submission, review, and payments will be done virtually so you don't have to leave your house.
+Submit documents through email to email@example.com.
+In the email, attach the PDF of your online bills or take a photo with your phone and send it to the email above.

 What documents will I need to submit?

-All documents must have the same name and identifying information across all the documents in order to get assistance.
+All documents must have the same name and identifying information to get approved for assistance.

 Submit copies of the following documents below: